-- Love and Honor does this twice in a row, yet almost elegantly: When he recieves a warning that there's poison in his food, the lord immediately sticks a finger down his throat and then, following the clerk, the camera pans to the food taster collapsed and gagging and then into the kitchen to the horrified cooks.
+- Love and Honor does this twice in a row, yet almost elegantly: When he receives a warning that there's poison in his food, the lord immediately sticks a finger down his throat and then, following the clerk, the camera pans to the food taster collapsed and gagging and then into the kitchen to the horrified cooks.

 - Heathers uses the "drop below screen" version when Veronica throws up at a Wild Teen Party after drinking too much.

-- In Tinker Bell And The Great Fairy Rescue, when Tink's friends make a boat to find her, Clank feels whoosy and when Fawn announced they were going over a waterfall, it shows Clank leaning over the boat.
+- In Tinker Bell And The Great Fairy Rescue, when Tink's friends make a boat to find her, Clank feels woozy and when Fawn announced they were going over a waterfall, it shows Clank leaning over the boat.
 He does this two more times.

-- In How to Eat Fried Worms, the kids end up doing this a total of three times.
+- In How To Eat Fried Worms, the kids end up doing this a total of three times.